Safety engineering: Oil and gas industry offshore (API 14C; ISO 10418)

 The analysis ensures that two levels of protection are provided to mitigate each undesirable event.
 For example, for a pressure vessel subjected to over-pressure the primary protection would be a PSH (pressure switch high) to shut off inflow to the vessel, secondary protection would be provided by a pressure safety valve (PSV) on the vessel.

 The next stage of the analysis relates all the sensing devices, shutdown valves (ESVs), trip systems and emergency support systems in the form of a Safety Analysis Function Evaluation (SAFE) chart.

 X denotes that the detection device on the left (e.g. PSH) initiates the shutdown or warning action on the top right (e.g. ESV closure).

 The SAFE chart constitutes the basis of Cause and Effect Charts which relate the sensing devices to shutdown valves and plant trips which defines the functional architecture of the process shutdown system.

 The methodology also specifies the systems testing that is necessary to ensure the functionality of the protection systems.

 API RP 14C was first published in June 1974.
 The 8th edition was published in February 2017.
 API RP 14C was adapted as ISO standard ISO 10418 in 1993 entitled Petroleum and natural gas industries — Offshore production installations — Analysis, design, installation and testing of basic surface process safety systems.
-The latest 2003 edition of ISO 10418 is currently (2019) undergoing revision.
+The latest edition of ISO 10418 was published in 2019.